Flared Wingwalls, Full Height Headwalls and Cutoff Walls

-Figure 35: Federal Emergency Management Agency Flood Insurance Study information is mapped and available at this online FIS protal.
+Figure 35: Federal Emergency Management Agency Flood Insurance Study information is mapped and available at this online FIS portal.
 If there is a flood insurance study for the river of interest, any alternative is subject to FEMA floodplain and floodway regulations for backwater.
-1% AEP water surface elevations for any proposed alternative must not exceed those of the existing configuration.
+Base flood (1% AEP) water surface elevations for any proposed alternative must not exceed those of the existing configuration.

 Town and District Hydraulic Studies